Partnership

-A partnership is an arrangement where parties, known as business partners, agree to cooperate to advance their mutual interests.
+A partnership is an agreement where parties agree to cooperate to advance their mutual interests.
 The partners in a partnership may be individuals, businesses, interest-based organizations, schools, governments or combinations.
 Organizations may partner to increase the likelihood of each achieving their mission and to amplify their reach.
 A partnership may result in issuing and holding equity or may be only governed by a contract.